JackTheSpades/SpriteToolSuperDelux/README.md

   Check the Extend pixi section right below this to see how to do that.

   ### Extend PIXI (extra defines and hijacks)
-  From pixi 1.2.11+ we have two 'secret' folders called ExtraDefines and ExtraHijacks.
-They do not come in with pixi by default, they have to be created.
+  From pixi 1.2.11+ we have two folders called ExtraDefines and ExtraHijacks.
+They used to not come in with pixi by default, but since 1.41 they do.

   Folder structure:
 ```